Which is the first National Park in India? Jim Corbett?

 Corbett Tiger Reserve (CTR)

-The Corbett Tiger Reserve is the first Tiger reserve in the country, and it looks after the health and well-being of the Royal Bengal Tigers in the Jim Corbett National Park.
-Currently, 252 tigers are tended to and monitored for the sake of conserving the tiger population.
+The Corbett Tiger Reserve is the first Tiger reserve in the country.
+It looks after the health and well-being of the Royal Bengal Tigers in Jim Corbett National Park.
+Currently, 252 tigers are tended to and monitored to conserve the tiger population.

 Endangered species in Jim Corbett National Park

-This forest is mainly responsible for preserving India’s national animal, the Tiger, as its population decreases.
-Another endangered mammal found here is the Asiatic Elephant.
-The park also preserves Gharial, an endangered reptile, the oldest living crocodilian.
+As its population decreases, this forest is mainly responsible for preserving India’s national animal, the Tiger.
+Another endangered mammal found here is the Asian elephant.
+The park also preserves the Gharial, an endangered reptile and the oldest crocodilian.

 Flora and Fauna of the First National Park in India

 Jim Corbett National Park is an intoxicating wonder of nature.
-Rolling hills, vast grasslands, reveries and tall deciduous trees make up this moist deciduous forest.
+This moist deciduous forest consists of rolling hills, vast grasslands, ravines, and tall deciduous trees.
 Sal, Mango, Peepal, Rohini, and Haldu trees comprise more than 70% of the landmass.

 The Royal Bengal Tigers are the representative animal here.
-Mammals apart from Tigers are Langur, Wild Boar, Asian Elephants, Jackal, Leopard and different species of Deer like Sambar, Barking Deer, Nilgai etc. Crocodiles, Pythons, King Cobras, Russel vipers, and lizards are the prominent reptile family members found here.
+Mammals apart from tigers include langurs, Wild boars, Asian Elephants, jackals, leopards, and various species of deer, Such as Sambar, Barking Deer, and nilgai.
+Crocodiles, Pythons, King Cobras, Russell’s vipers, and lizards are the prominent reptiles found here.

-The Jim Corbett National Park is in the Himalayan mountains and has many water bodies.
-We can observe a variety of flora or natural vegetation here.
-Out of these, freshwater flora and alpine flora are the dominating ones.
-The alpine flora is less near the entrance, and deeper into the forest grows more.
+Jim Corbett National Park is in the Himalayan mountains and has many water bodies.
+We can observe a variety of flora here.
+Freshwater flora and alpine flora are the dominant ones.
+The alpine flora is less abundant near the entrance and becomes more abundant as you move deeper into the forest.

 Trees in Jim Corbett National Park

 Corbett National Park is mainly a deciduous forest.
 Therefore, prominent trees here are Sal, Shimal, Kharpat, Sissoo, Khair, etc. You can see Conifers around the elevated ridges in a tiny portion of the park.
-The only conifer species in the park premises is Chir pine (Pinus roxburghii).
+The only conifer species on the park premises is the Chir pine (Pinus roxburghii).

 Banj oak (Quercus leucotrichophora) is an exclusive Himalayan tree found here.
 Palm and date are some common fruit-bearing trees.
-There are some flowering trees like Shimul, Madaar, Dhak, etc. You can also find some Teak, Eucalyptus, Jacaranda, and Silver Oak, among others.
+There are some flowering trees, such as Shimul, Madaar, and Dhak.
+You can also find teak, eucalyptus, jacaranda, and silver oak, among others.
 Bamboo plantations occupy a vast portion of the forest.

 Flowering Trees

 Trees like Kachnar (Bauhinia variegata), Dhak (Butea monosperma), Shimul (Bombax ceiba), Madaar (Erythrina indica), and others liven up the forest with their colourful flowers.
-Kachnar or Bauhinia variegata bears pink and white flowers, while Shimul flowers cover the tree in bright red.
+Kachnar (Bauhinia variegata) bears pink and white flowers, while Shimul (Bauhinia variegata) flowers cover the tree in bright red.

-Dhak has a fiery bright orange, which is named Flame-of-the-forest.
-Indian Coral or Madar flowers have a beautiful mixture of red and orange.
-Its long and sleek petals combine to give the flower an elegant look.
-Amaltas (Cassia fistula) is another flowering tree with chandelier-shaped bright yellow flowers.
+Dhak has a fiery, bright-orange flower called Flame-of-the-forest.
+Indian Coral, or Madar, flowers have a beautiful mix of red and orange.
+Their long and sleek petals combine to give the flower an elegant look.
+Amaltas (Cassia fistula) is another flowering tree with chandelier-shaped, bright yellow flowers.

 Shrubs

 Shrubs are mainly found on the bank of the Ramganga River, and castor bushes are planted here to feed animals.
 Maror Phali, Karaunda, and Hisar are three noticeable fruit-bearing shrubs of this region.
 Karaunda also bears beautiful pink wildflowers.
-There are 51 species of shrubs recorded in this area.
+51 species of shrubs have been recorded in this area.

 Bamboo

-The Jim Corbett National Park is known for its different bamboo plants; more than 33 varieties are found here.
-Dendrocalamus strictus or Male bamboos are more pronounced than females.
+Jim Corbett National Park is known for its different bamboo plants; more than 33 varieties are found here.
+Dendrocalamus strictus, or Male bamboos, are more pronounced than females.
 The peculiar growth process of bamboo can be observed well here.

 Jim Corbett National Park packages

-Different tourism organisations offer several tour packages.
-These include detailed itineraries about each day.
-Buying a tour package will ensure safe travelling, and you will be able to finish all the activities within the given time.
+Various tourism organisations offer a range of tour packages.
+These include detailed itineraries for each day.
+Buying a tour package ensures safe travel and allows you to complete all activities within the allotted time.
 Some popular tour packages offered by the official website of Jim Corbett National Park are as follows:

-Royal and adventurous tour for Whole Park visit (Dhikala and Bijrani)
+Royal and adventurous tour for the Whole Park visit (Dhikala and Bijrani)

 The tour duration is four nights and five days.
 The cost for two adults is Rs 39700.
 Stay at a luxury hotel outside the core area and the forest resort inside the Bijrani zone.
 All meals and safaris are covered, too.